Love is everything.

 How do such relationships come together?

-We can also ask for guidance along the way; placeholders can come into our life to hold the space with the energy needed for us to be maintained until “it” shows up.
+We can also ask for guidance along the way.
+Placeholders can come into our life to hold the space with the energy needed to be maintained until “it” shows up.
 We can’t really force our path, or even our desires, but we can always ask to receive a dream, or an answer, that will show us a placeholder.
 Placeholders show up in our lives and open up a space that will be purposeful for our next step, to take us closer to where we want to go.
 Perhaps it is a person who will care for us and hold love for us as a stepping stone until “the one” shows up.
 Perhaps it’s a friend group we suddenly join, a city we travel to unexpectedly, a party we are invited to, a new friend, a new job, etcetera – which ultimately leads us to the next step.
 Placeholders are important puzzle pieces because they ultimately link us to our heart’s desires.
 We need to be open to receiving no matter how strange it feels because the new energy that they bring may feel strange to us, especially if we’ve been really used to the old one.
 And even if you’ve been on the “wrong path”, strayed from where you intended to go – trust that you will come across the placeholders who will push you gently, showing you the other way.
 They will help you remember where you wanted to go and will reconnect you to your heart.
 For example, a lot of people think they don’t deserve something.
 And then someone comes along, even if a stranger, who with their beautiful presence shows them deep gratitude, appreciation, trust, generosity, compassion and respect – and through such qualities of love, shows them that they deserve the thing they thought they didn’t, re-igniting passion within them again.
 This moment will open up a loving space within them, of new energy, which will help them vibrate with new hope, new faith, new trust and new love.
 And because of it, they will most likely, make different choices, which will ultimately place them back on their desired path.

 And there is a truth:

-And so dear reader,
+And so, dear reader,

 if deep in your heart and soul, you desire to experience something, or someone, in this life, then trust, and know, deeply know, that you will.
 Because you could not have had that desire in the first place, if you weren’t meant to meet and if you weren’t meant to experience it.
 What you seek is also seeking you.
+This, I know for sure.

 If you value what I do, you can support me by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.